Résumé of John Stracke

 Centive, 2001 to 2004: Principal Software Engineer

-Centive sold a platform for calculating complex commission plans
+Centive sold a platform for calculating variable commission.

 - The result was around 100,000 times faster than Centive's